Ajall Shams al-Din Omar: Policy during Governorship

 Shams al-Din constructed numerous Confucian temples in Yunnan, and promoted Confucian education.
-He is best known among Chinese for helping sinicize Yunnan province.
+He is best known among the Chinese for helping sinicize Yunnan province.
 He also built multiple mosques in Yunnan as well.

 Confucian rituals and traditions were introduced to Yunnan by Sayyid Ajall.
 Several Confucian temples and schools were founded by him.
 Chinese social structures, and Chinese style funeral and marriage customs were spread to the natives by Sayyid Ajall.

 The aim of Sayyid Ajall's policy of promoting Confucianism and education in Yunnan was to "civilize" the native "barbarians".
 Confucian rituals were taught to students in newly founded schools by Sichuanese scholars, and Confucian temples were built.
 The natives of Yunnan were instructed in Confucian ceremonies like weddings, matchmaking, funerals, ancestor worship, and kowtow by Sayyid Ajall.
-The native leaders has their "barbarian" clothing replaced by clothing given to them by Sayyid Ajall.
+The native leaders had their "barbarian" clothing replaced by clothing given to them by Sayyid Ajall.

 Both Marco Polo and Rashid al-Din recorded that Yunnan was heavily populated by Muslims during the Yuan Dynasty, with Rashid naming a city with all Muslim inhabitants as the 'great city of Yachi'.
 It has been suggested that Yachi was Dali City (Ta-li).
 Dali had many Hui people.

 His son Nasir al-Din became Governor of Yunnan in 1279 after Sayyid Ajall died.

 The historian Jacqueline Armijo-Hussein has written on Sayyid Ajall's Confucianization and Sinicization policies, in her dissertation Sayyid 'Ajall Shams al-Din: A Muslim from Central Asia, serving the Mongols in China, and bringing 'civilization' to Yunnan, the paper The Origins of Confucian and Islamic Education in Southwest China: Yunnan in the Yuan Period, and The Sinicization and Confucianization in Chinese and Western Historiography of a Muslim from Bukhara Serving Under the Mongols in China.
 He repaired and built many mosques, such as the Daxuexi Mosque and great Mosque in Xi'an.
 The Daxuexi Alley Mosque in Xi'an has a stele erected in 1523, indicates to the reforms and construction of the mosque by him.